-Sidewalks are shown at all appropriate locations on-site.
-No residential roads are proposed in RM-5.
+Sidewalks are shown at all appropriate locations.

 - [37]30.
 Indicate on the specific design plan the width of all of the on-road and off-road bikeways, sidewalks, and trails. - [38]31.
 At the time of specific design plan review, provide cross section details of the proposed sidewalks, on-road bike lanes, shared-use roads, and trails per SHA and DPW&T standards where applicable.